Server parameters in Azure Database for MySQL

 You can use InnoDB buffer pool warmup to shorten the warmup period.
 This process reloads disk pages that were in the buffer pool before the restart, rather than waiting for DML or SELECT operations to access corresponding rows.
 For more information, see InnoDB buffer pool server parameters.

-Note that improved performance comes at the expense of longer start-up time for the server.
-When you enable this parameter, the server startup and restart time is expected to increase, depending on the IOPS provisioned on the server.
+However, improved performance comes at the expense of longer start-up time for the server.
+When you enable this parameter, the server startup and restart times are expected to increase, depending on the IOPS provisioned on the server.
 It's a good idea to test and monitor the restart time, to ensure that the start-up or restart performance is acceptable, because the server is unavailable during that time.
-Don't use this parameter when the IOPS provisioned is less than 1000 IOPS (in other words, when the storage provisioned is less than 335 GB).
+Don't use this parameter when the number of IOPS provisioned is less than 1000 IOPS (in other words, when the storage provisioned is less than 335 GB).

 To save the state of the buffer pool at server shutdown, set the server parameter innodb_buffer_pool_dump_at_shutdown to ON.
 Similarly, set the server parameter innodb_buffer_pool_load_at_startup to ON to restore the buffer pool state at server startup.
 You can control the impact on start-up or restart by lowering and fine-tuning the value of the server parameter innodb_buffer_pool_dump_pct.
 By default, this parameter is set to 25.